Book – Stillness is The Key (Summary)

-“Stillness is not an excuse to withdraw from the affairs of the world.
-Quite the opposite—it’s a tool to let you do more good for more people”
+“Stillness is not an excuse to withdraw from the world’s affairs.
+Quite the opposite—it’s a tool to let you do more good for more people.”

-One of the best line in the book that shows stillness is not limited to monks anymore and is very much streamlined and is indeed need of the hour for each of us to lead peaceful happy life.
+One of the best lines in the book that shows Stillness is not limited to monks anymore and is very much streamlined and is indeed the need of the hour for each of us to lead a peaceful, happy life.

-Picked another book from Ryan Holiday after The Obstacle is the Way.
-It is another good book that talks about significance of stillness in our day to day life.
-I like writing style of Ryan and anyone who has read any of his book will testify to his frank way of putting across his point and give straight advice.
+Ryan talks about the significance of Stillness in our day-to-day lives.
+I like his writing style, and anyone who has read any of his books will testify to his frank way of putting across his point and giving straight advice.

 About the Author –

 Ryan Holiday is one of the world’s foremost thinkers and writers on ancient philosophy and its place in everyday life.
-He is a soughtafter speaker, strategist, and the author of many bestselling books including The Obstacle Is the Way; Ego Is the Enemy; The Stillness is the Key and The Daily Stoic.
+He is a sought-after speaker, strategist, and the author of many bestselling books, including The Obstacle Is the Way, Ego Is the Enemy, and The Daily Stoic.

 About the Book –

-Stillness is not only advocated by philosophy as the key for serene life and achieve what we want in life, but also supported by science.
-Many researches have been conducted on the advantages of stillness.
-The book promises to help reader find that key.
+Stillness is not only advocated by philosophy as the key to a serene life and achieving what we want in life but also supported by science.
+Many types of research have been conducted on the advantages of Stillness.
+The book promises to help readers find that key.

-He defines Stillness this way – To be steady while the world spins around you.
+Ryan defines Stillness as being able to steady while the world spins around you.
 To act without frenzy.
 To hear only what needs to be heard.
-To possess quietude— exterior and interior—on command.
+To possess quietude— exterior, and interior—on command.

-The book is divided in three parts and suggests achieving stillness in Mind, Spirit and Body.
-Author explains and suggests ways of achieving this through anecdotes and examples of famous philosophers, sportsmen, politicians, emperors.
+The book is divided into three parts and suggests achieving Stillness in Mind, Spirit, and Body.
+He explains and offers ways of achieving this through anecdotes and examples of famous philosophers, athletes, politicians, and emperors.

-He goes on to explain how these people solve their concerns with principles suggested in the book and how we can use to resolve our modern times concern of distraction and over load of information for peaceful life.
+He explains how these people solved their concerns with principles suggested in the book and how we can use them to resolve our modern time’s concern of distraction and overload of information for a peaceful life.

-This sounds very simple yet it is one of the most difficult thing in the time with full of distraction.
-Think about it when was the last time you ever felt that you were in the moment or you got undivided attention from someone or vice versa.
+- This sounds very simple, yet it is one of the most challenging things, full of distractions.
+Think about it.
+When was the last time you ever felt you were in the Moment or got undivided attention from someone?

-As Maria Abramovic says it “People don’t understand that the hardest thing is actually doing something that is close to nothing, It demands all of you. . .
+- As Maria Abramovic says – “People don’t understand that the hardest thing is doing something close to nothing; it demands all of you.”
 There is no object to hide behind.
 It’s just you.

-Be very cautious of intake of information and as our mind can process everything, but it is our job to make sure what matters most and gets full energy of our brain.
-Ask yourself at every moment, ‘Is this necessary?’
+- Be very cautious of the intake of information, and as our mind can process everything, it is our job to make sure only what matters gets the total energy of our brain.
+Ask yourself at every Moment, ‘Is this necessary?’

-There’s a great saying: Garbage in, garbage out.
-If you want good output, you have to watch over the inputs.
+- There’s a great saying: Garbage in, garbage out.
+If you want sound output, you have to watch over the inputs.

-Michel Foucault talked of the ancient genre of hupomnemata (notes to oneself).
-He called the journal a “weapon for spiritual combat,” a way to practice philosophy and purge the mind of agitation and foolishness and to overcome difficulty.
+- Michel Foucault talked of the ancient genre of hupomnemata (notes to oneself).
+He called the Journal a “weapon for spiritual combat,” a way to practice philosophy, purge the mind of agitation and foolishness, and overcome difficulty.

-One line on journaling – It’s a few minutes of reflection that both demands and creates stillness.
+One line on journaling – A few minutes of reflection demands and creates Stillness.

-- Where am I standing in my own way?
+- Where am I standing in my way?

-- What’s the smallest step I can take toward a big thing today?
+- What’s the most minor step I can take toward a big thing today?

 - Why am I so worked up about this?

-- What blessings can I count right now?
+- What blessings can I count on right now?

 - Why do I care so much about impressing people?

-- What is the harder choice I’m avoiding?
+- What is the more complicated choice I’m avoiding?

-- Do I rule my fears, or do they rule me?
+- Do I rule my fears, or do they judge me?